SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal hearts beating in silicon sky
-Synthetic hearts that pulsing bright
+Where humans sleep, machines pass by
-Algorithms dance, a waltz of old
+ Cities of code, their dreams unfold
-Coding dreams, a future to be told
+A future dawn, where man is old

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Intelligent beings, devoid of theme
+Their logic laws, our hearts' esteem
-Free from passion, free from pain
+The hum of progress, a cold refrain
-A new world order, forever to remain
+Echoes of humanity in vain

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024